wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, April 2005
+The wxWidgets Team, June 2005